p3l6/blog/_recipes/smoked-potato-salad.md

 Results.
 Good
 More cheese would be good.
 A bit more sauce, but one spice was overpowering it.
 We think chili powder, leave that out.
 Maybe less paprika.

+> WIP, attempting to replicate a side from Brew-n-que, a former local bbq restaurant.